rodolfomoraes1/rss-feedreader/README.md

 # RSS feeds reader
-The goal of this project is to develop test suite for the RSS feed reader using Jasmine.
+The goal of this project is to develop a test suite for the RSS feed reader using Jasmine.

 ## Table of Contents